-The UK creative sector generates significant revenue for the UK economy, contributing £84.1 billion in 2014 alone.
-Latest UK Government figures suggest employment in this sphere is increasing, growing by 5.5% from 2013-2014 to a total of 1.8 million creative industries jobs.
+The UK creative sector generates significant revenue for the UK economy, contributing £13.2 million to the nation’s economy on an hourly basis alone according to the latest UK Government figures.
 And with the marketing industry’s growth showing no signs of slowing down, there are more opportunities for skilled, savvy marketers than ever.

 If you’re embracing the industry boom and embarking on the next step of your career, whether that’s as a manager, head of department or marketing director, there are many things you can do to help give yourself the best possible start.
 While the formalities of the induction process and training are essential in any new role, senior marketers will know there is plenty more that can be done to get the most of a new role.
 Here’s how you can make it happen: